 - 2.3 What makes a good indoor bunny cage

-- 2.4 Things to avoid when buying an indoor rabbit cage
+- 2.4 Things to avoid when buying a rabbit cage for indoors

 The Best Indoor Rabbit Cages

 Regardless of where you’re rabbit is kept certain precautions need to be made.
 It needs to be kept somewhere secure, spacious and clean.
 The great thing about having an indoor rabbit cage is that you’re closer to your bunny to give it that much needed human interaction.

 We spent 16 hours looking into the best indoor rabbit cages on the market and have put the best candidates into this article.
 All of these cages are slightly different options, but all of them are top quality cages which we’re sure you’ll be happy with.